RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 - texture_synthesis_with_tags.ipynb

 For the three main sections of the reproducibility experiment.
 Additional textures are found in /AdditionalTextures.
-Spatial Tags are found in /SpatialTags.
+Spatial Tags are found in SpatialTags.

 # Requirements